-Office of Campus Police Services maintain a close working relationship with the Division of Student Affairs, and the Department of Residential Education and Housing.
-Police officers may refer cases to the campus conduct system in addition to the formal criminal justice system.
-It is the policy of the Office of Campus Police Services to fully inform victims of all of their options through college and non-college entities.
+Office of Campus Police Services maintains close working relationships with the Division of Student Affairs, and the Department of Residential Education and Housing Police officers may refer cases to the campus conduct system in addition to the formal criminal justice system.
+It is standard practice of the Office of Campus Police Services to fully inform victims of additional options through college and non-college entities.